jrfnl/clearPHP/rules/no-obsolete-extensions.md

 <!-- Good Practices -->
 # No Obsolete Extensions

-There are a few PHP native functions that should be avoided.
+There are a few PHP native extensions that should be avoided.

 Extension   | Dropped in version | Alternative
 ----------- | ------------------ | -----------